Formula to Calculate GDP

 - NX= Net country export – Net country import

-GDP Formula = Consumption + Investment + Government Spending + Net Export
+GDP = Consumption + Investment + Government Spending + Net Export

-Expenditure Approach is a commonly used method for the calculation of GDP Equation.
+Expenditure Approach is a commonly used method for the calculation of GDP.

-The income approach is a way for calculation of GDP Equation by total income generated by goods and service.
+The income approach is a way for calculation of GDP by total income generated by goods and services.

 - Total national income = Sum of rent, salaries profit.

-- Sales Taxes = Tax impose by a government on sales of goods and service.
+- Sales Taxes = Tax imposed by a government on sales of goods and services.

-- Depreciation = the decrease in value of an asset.
+- Depreciation = the decrease in the value of an asset.

 - Net Foreign Factor Income = Income earn by a foreign factor like the amount of foreign company or foreign person earn from the country and it is also the difference between a country citizen and country earn.

-From the name, it is clear that value which is added at the time of production.
+From the name, it is clear that value is added at the time of production.
 It is also known as the reverse of the expenditure approach.
-To estimate gross value added total cost of economic output is reduced by the cost of intermediate goods that are used for the production of final goods.
+To estimate the gross value-added total cost of economic output is reduced by the cost of intermediate goods that are used for the production of final goods.

 Gross Value Added = Gross Value of Output – Value of Intermediate Consumption

-Let’s see how to use these formulas to calculate GDP Equation.
+Let’s see how to use these formulas to calculate GDP.

 The industries are as follows:-